yasirkula/UnityGenericPool/README.md

 	Transform anInstance = myPool.Pop();

 	// ...
-	// Reposition anInstance to where you want it to be and do stuff with it
+	// Use anInstance as you wish (you may want to reposition it first, though)
 	// ...

-	// If you are done with the object, push the object back into the pool (object will be disabled) myPool.Push( anInstance );
+	// If you are done with the object, push it back into the pool (object will be disabled) myPool.Push( anInstance );
 }
 ```